vrap/the-blender-demo-site/documentation/user/blender_EN.md

 // need schema electrique

 > __Caution__, in this version of the blender, you have to connect your robot in master with cable.
-This is necessary to provide a large power cable lenght
+This is necessary to provide a large power cable lenght proportional of your total of module.

 * * *